SCOTIA GROUP

 The goals of the Scotia Group

-In the lead-up to Glasgow COP26, the Scotia Group will convene a series of Climate Majlis Dialogue sessions where a diverse range of global experts will explore a variety of subjects relating to Climate Action and the Rule of Law.
+Since 2021, the Scotia Group has convened a series of Climate Majlis Dialogue sessions where a diverse range of global experts have explored a variety of subjects relating to decarbonization development and acceleration.

 The Scotia Group has partnered with Friends to convene each of these Majlis dialogues, including Alan Turing Institute, the Transatlantic Leadership Network, MIT, University of Oxford, Harvard University, University of St. Andrews, and the International Bar Association.